Last updated on March 9th, 2022

 After checking out from the Rho Hotel, we headed for breakfast at Cafe de Jaren, at the southern end of the old center.
 A very popular cafe, you wouldn’t feel it due to its grand interior space.
 It’s a great place for breakfast or brunch, serving quality food with fine views of the Amstel River.
 There’s even a riverside deck for those rare sunny Amsterdam days.

-Our next stop was the exquisite Rijksmuseum a definite must visit for art lovers and even for folks like me, who prefer more outdoor activities.
+Our next stop was the exquisite Rijksmuseum a definite must-visit for art lovers and even for folks like me, who prefer more outdoor activities.
 You can walk here (about 15 mins) or take the No. 5 cable car which stops right in front.

 If you want to continue your artsy day (or if it’s rainy/freezing outside), you can head to the nearby Van Gogh Museum.
 But assuming it’s a sunny day, our next stop would be the Vondelpark, just a 10-minute walk from the Rijksmuseum.

 The Vondelpark is Amsterdam’s best park and on a sunny summer day, it’s packed with locals and tourists alike.
-The park was originally built on what was back then marshland at the very edge of Amsterdam by a group prominent residents in 1865.
+The park was originally built on what was back then marshland at the very edge of Amsterdam by a group of prominent residents in 1865.
 It’s named after the famous Dutch poet Joost van den Vondel and has so much to offer.
-In the summer, you might be treated to an open air concert but even if not, it’s great to stroll around the miles of footpaths or just relax in the sun.
+In the summer, you might be treated to an open-air concert but even if not, it’s great to stroll around the miles of footpaths or just relax in the sun.

 It was almost time to start making our way to the airport as our long weekend in Amsterdam was drawing to a close.
-A good way to get back to Dam Square is via Leidsestraat, a major shopping street where you can get some last minute shopping done.
+A good way to get back to Dam Square is via Leidsestraat, a major shopping street where you can get some last-minute shopping done.
 You can also just hop on the cable car that runs from here straight to Dam Square.

 At the very bottom of Leidsestraat is Leidseplein, a sort of square crossed only by the cable cars heading north and south.
 In the summer, it’s the closest thing you’ll find to an Italian piazza, with cafes and bars offering prime outside seating.
 Even in winter, it’s a good way to take a break before heading back into the center.

-After picking up our luggage, we headed back to where it all started, Amsterdam Centraal Station and hopped on a train to Schiphol airport – probably the most convenient way to get to and from the airport to Amsterdam.
+After picking up our luggage, we headed back to where it all started, Amsterdam Centraal Station, and hopped on a train to Schiphol airport – probably the most convenient way to get to and from the airport to Amsterdam.
 Our 3 day long weekend in Amsterdam had come to a close but we had so much fun.
 I highly recommend putting Amsterdam on your top list of city breaks, whether in summer or winter.
-It’s manageable by foot, with great food, culture and oh… those cute canals.
+It’s manageable by foot, with great food, culture, and oh… those cute canals.
 We’ll definitely be back!